 Introduction to San Bernardino, California

-Incorporated for the first time in 1854, and again in 1886, San Bernardino is the 18th largest city in California.
-About 200,000 people reside in the municipality.
-The Riverside-San Bernardino-Ontario metropolitan area has a population of over 3 million people.
-The city of San Bernardino is located in the southern part of California, 65 miles east of Los Angeles, and 50 miles from the Pacific Ocean.
+Incorporated for the first time in 1854, and again in 1886, San Bernardino is in the Riverside-San Bernardino-Ontario metropolitan area.
+The city of San Bernardino is located in the southern part of California, 65 miles east of Los Angeles and 50 miles from the Pacific Ocean.
 It is part of a larger region referred to as the Inland Empire.

 Arts and Leisure

 Cultural, historical and leisure attractions in San Bernardino include: